FilipaGo/payup-app-prototype-principle/README.md

 I used Principle to emulate the micro-interactions in a more organic way and explore how motion could be implemented in PayUp's app.
 This helped me grasp the app's flow, functionality and behaviour on a deeper level.

-Given time constraints, I only prototyped (in Principle) the flow I worked on in walkthrough mode.
+Given time constraints, in Principle, I only prototyped the flow I worked on in walkthrough mode.

 **User flow to create a group and add an expense — Walkthrough mode:**